 Community Group Volunteering

-We occasionally host organized groups for seasonal volunteer opportunities during weekdays by request.
+We occasionally host organized groups for seasonal volunteer opportunities on weekdays by request.
 Activity-specific training is offered onsite.

 VOLUNTEER ROLES